ZealanL/NeonWave/README.md

 A little Java app that lets you play with neon lines in 3D space on a black canvas.
 Watch them morph and bend around your screen, gravitating toward the center.

-Requires JavaFX, Java's platform for making desktop apps.
+Press "R" to toggle 3D mode.
+It looks pretty cool, but is fairly graphically intensive.
+Non-GPU users beware.

 Click and drag to create waves.

 ![3D Mode Screenshot](Neon_wave.png)

-# 3D Mode
-Press "R" to enable 3D mode.
-It looks very cool, but is fairly resource intensive considering the thousands of lines.
-If you have a potato for a computer, I wouldn't advise doing this as it may lag and crash.